US pledges $1 billion more rockets, other arms for Ukraine

 The U.S. and allies still are evaluating whether to supply aircraft to Ukraine, Kahl said.
 It's "not inconceivable that western aircraft down the road could be part of the mix," he said.

-Ukraine President Volodymyr Zelinskyy early in the war launched near-daily calls for warplanes, calling them essential to protecting Ukraine's skies.
+Zelenskyy early in the war made near-daily appeals for warplanes, calling them essential to protecting Ukraine's skies.
 The U.S. and some other NATO countries feared that could draw them into more direct involvement with Ukraine's war against Russia, and have not provided Western aircraft.

 Separately Monday, the Treasury Department said it was sending $3 billion more in direct economic assistance to Ukraine.
 That's part of a previously approved $7.5 billion in economic assistance, with $1.5 billion yet to be disbursed.